syedasuhum/Hiring-Interns/README.md

 # Hiring-Interns
-You've developed a hiring interns website using ASP.NET with C# as the backend and Bootstrap as the front-end library.
+Developed a hiring interns website using ASP.NET with C# as the backend and Bootstrap as the front-end library.
 This website serves as a comprehensive platform for companies to connect with potential interns and streamline the hiring process.

 The website features several key sections, each designed to provide a smooth and informative user experience: